AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 One potential cause is the auto-complete feature.
 The feature processes certain metadata commands that can occasionally slow the editor during query editing.
 +++

-### Can I use Postman for the Query Service API?
+### Can I use [!DNL Postman] for the Query Service API?

 +++Answer
-Yes, you can visualize and interact with all Adobe API services using Postman (a free, third-party application).
-Watch the [Postman setup guide](https://video.tv.adobe.com/v/28832) for step-by-step instructions on how to set up a project in Adobe Developer Console and acquire all the necessary credentials for use with Postman.
-See the official documentation for [guidance on starting, running, and sharing Postman collections](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/).
+Yes, you can visualize and interact with all Adobe API services using [!DNL Postman] (a free, third-party application).
+Watch the [[!DNL Postman] setup guide](https://video.tv.adobe.com/v/28832) for step-by-step instructions on how to set up a project in Adobe Developer Console and acquire all the necessary credentials for use with [!DNL Postman].
+See the official documentation for [guidance on starting, running, and sharing [!DNL Postman] collections](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/).
 +++

 ### Is there a limit to the maximum number of rows returned from a query through the UI?

 +++Answer
 Yes, Query Service internally applies a limit of 50,000 rows unless an explicit limit is specified externally.
 See the guidance on [interactive query execution](./best-practices/writing-queries.md#interactive-query-execution) for more details.
++++

+### Can I use queries to update rows?

++++Answer
+In batch queries, updating a row inside the dataset is not supported.
 +++

 ### Is there a data size limit for the resulting output from a query?